ChristianJantz/fastapi-authapp-learn/README.md

 all necessary functions to init a Database

 # commons/crud.py
-contains all the C.r.u.d. functionalty
+contains all the C.R.U.D functionalty

 # commons/auth.py
 in the auth.py file is the logic of the password hash and verify functionalty